Log Into Remote Systems Using Credential Injection from the Access Console

 - Select the appropriate credentials to use from the ECM.
 The system retrieves the credentials from the ECM and injects them into the Windows login screen.

-- The user is logged in to the endpoint.
+- The representative is logged in to the remote system.

 Choose from Favorite Credentials for Injection

 After you have used a set of credentials to log into an endpoint, the system stores your preferred credentials for the endpoint and the context in which they were used (to log in, to perform a special action, to elevate, or to push) in the appliance database.
 The next time you use a credential to access the same endpoint, the credential injection menu makes a recommendation for which credentials to use.
 The credentials are displayed at the top of the credentials list, followed by any remaining credentials.
 If no credential history exists for an endpoint, the appliance simply displays all possible credentials.

 The credential list recommends no more than five credentials.